BernardoBermud/DistributedFileSystem/README.md

 -   Retrieve and return data blocks when requested by clients utilizing the unique ID sent by the client utilizing the block info (data IP, data port, bock id). ("get")

-Data servers run on assigned ports and listen for block read/write requests from clients utilizing the packets library.
+Data servers run on assigned ports and listen for block read/write requests.
 The request commands are "get", "put".
 Based on the command sent by copy client, it chooses the process that needs to do.
 The process of recieving and transfering of memory blocks between data node and client is done sending them in chunks of 4KB at a time in order to avoid loosing bits.
-In this implementation, they store the blocks of data as files within the users file system in the directory they've chosen (<path>).
+In this implementation, they store the blocks of data as files within the users file system in the directory they've chosen (`<path>`).
 Multiple data servers can run per machine on different ports.

 ## ls Client